General Dynamics F-16 Fighting Falcon operators: Norway

 Norway was one of the original 5 NATO partners participating in the F-16 program.
 On 6 January 2022, Norway announced that all of its F-16s had been retired, having been replaced by the Lockheed Martin F-35 Lightning II.
 In the 1970s, Norway needed a replacement for the F-104 Starfighter and later on the F-5 which had been in service since the 1960s.
 Norway participated in a collaboration with Denmark, the Netherlands and Belgium to choose a new combat aircraft.
 Together they selected the F-16 Fighting Falcon in 1975 as part of the "European Participating Air Forces" (EPAF) agreement.
-Norway ordered 74 F-16A/B Block 1, 5, 10 and 15 some of them being the OCU package through the "Peace Falcon" program. however norway ended up upgrading their block 1 and 5 planes.
-The first F-16s were delivered to Bodø airport in 1980 and first flew with the 332 squadrone.
-In the 1990s, Norway's F-16 aircraft received an extensive Mid-Life Update (MLU) and many planes converted to the block 20 to keep them operational.
-The upgrades included: New cockpit with modern displays and computers.
-Better radar (APG-66(V)2) for better target tracking.
-Link 16 for better communication with NATO aircraft.
-Ability to use modern weapons such as AIM-120 AMRAAM and JDAM.
-Phase out and sale of the F-16 After the phase-out Norway's F-16 was sold on.
+Norway ordered 74 F-16A/B Block 1, 5, 10 and 15 some of them being the OCU package through the "Peace Falcon" program.
+However, Norway ended up upgrading their Block 1 and Block 5 planes.
+The first F-16s were delivered to Bodø airport in 1980 and first flew with the 332 Squadron.
+In the 1990s, Norway's F-16 aircraft received an extensive Mid-Life Update (MLU) and many planes converted to the Block 20 to keep them operational.
+The upgrades included a new cockpit with modern displays and computers, a better radar (APG-66(V)2) for better target tracking, Link 16 for better communication with NATO aircraft, and the ability to use modern weapons such as AIM-120 AMRAAM and JDAM.
+After the phase-out, Norway's F-16 was sold on.
 32 aircraft were sold to Romania in 2023.
 12 aircraft were sold to Draken International, a private company in the USA.